Measured Savings Approach

 Measured Savings Program Implementation Guide: A "Program in a Box" for the IRA HOMES Rebate Program

-Aggregator/Industry Letter in Support of IRA HOMES Measured Rebate Program
+Aggregator/Industry Letter to DOE in Support of IRA HOMES Measured Rebate Program

 On May 24, 2023, the Flex Coalition submitted the following letter to the U.S. Department of Energy on behalf of 63 signatory companies supporting the IRA HOMES Rebate Program and expressing interest in participating in or supporting the aggregation of home energy retrofits through a measured savings approach: